clebert/pageobject/docs/index.md

 ### [@pageobject/base][internal-api-base]

-A declarative API for platform- and framework-independent test automation.
+A declarative API as a **basis** for platform- and framework-independent UI test automation.

 ### [@pageobject/web][internal-api-web]

-A declarative API for framework-independent web test automation.
+A declarative API for framework-independent **web** UI test automation.

 ### [@pageobject/protractor][internal-api-protractor]

-A web testing framework adapter for Protractor.
+A web API adapter for Protractor.

 ### [@pageobject/puppeteer][internal-api-puppeteer]

-A web testing framework adapter for Puppeteer.
+A web API adapter for Puppeteer.

 ### [@pageobject/selenium-webdriver][internal-api-selenium-webdriver]

-A web testing framework adapter for Selenium.
+A web API adapter for Selenium.

 ---